Keith Caputo: Personal life

-In July 2011, Caputo came out as transgender.
-For a while, her legal name was Keith Mina Caputo.
+In July 2011, Caputo came out as transgender and assumed the name Mina Caputo.
+For a while, his legal name was Keith Mina Caputo.
 "When I was Keith, I certainly wouldn't allow myself to be as flowery or as vulnerable as I do now," said Caputo in a 2016 interview that appeared on the music website No Echo.
 "I'm a fucking sissy, get over it [laughs]!
 I no longer have this masculinity or this manhood to protect.
 This is a transformation I've been dreaming of my entire life."